by Harriet Lewis

 In addition to learning that I no longer have to carry my own toilet paper in Europe (though I certainly continue to do so in Asia!), I’ve gathered hundreds of invaluable tips about travel since that fateful first journey, both from my own adventures and from the thousands of women who travel with Grand Circle Corporation—the family of travel companies that my husband, Alan, and I have owned since 1985.

-In fact, more than 70% of our travelers are women—and many of them travel solo.
+In fact, more than 70% of our travelers are women—and many of them women traveling solo.
 Some do so as a matter of choice: it can be extremely liberating to not have to worry about another person when you’re traveling, no matter how much you love your husband, girlfriends, children, etc.

 Still, I realize that women traveling solo face unique challenges—whether it’s your first journey alone or your tenth.
 So these are some of the travel tips I share most often … and never fail to subscribe to myself.

 Trust Your Female Intuition and Divert Potential Muggers

 If you’re not feeling safe, or you feel something funny—for any reason—don’t take chances.
 You can deter potential assailants by attracting unwanted attention.
 For example, point to someone nearby, wave excitedly, shouting greetings as if you know them, and run over to them.
 You can explain the situation, or keep waving and run into a store or building.
 Put aside your embarrassment and don’t hesitate to cry, shout, yell, or generally cause a commotion.
 And if you’re going into an area you’re unsure of, wear a whistle around your neck.

 Wear a Wedding Ring—Whether You’re Married or Not

 In many countries, married women are more readily accepted—and respected—than women who are not.
 You’ll find that a cheap gold band on your ring finger may help you fend off Romeos.
 If you are married but don’t want to risk losing a precious memento, substitute your ring with an inexpensive one.